 Foley has also produced events in the past few years featuring sports figures such as Ripken, Michael Jordan, Peyton Manning, LeBron James, Chris Paul, Kobe Bryant, Steve Nash, Carmelo Anthony, Amar’e Stoudemire, Paul Pierce, Kevin Durant, Deron Williams and Vince Carter.

 Born in Boston, Massachusetts, he attended Milton Academy for high school, followed by the University of Maryland, where he received a BA in Journalism with a concentration in public relations.
 Before Sports America, Kevin worked in the University of Maryland Athletic Media Relations Department, Edelman Worldwide in Washington, DC, the ESPN Sports Almanac and the Boston Red Sox.

-He lives in Gilbert, Arizona with his wife Kate, their son Landon and daughter Caroline.
+He lives in Gilbert, Arizona with his wife Kate, and their children Landon, Caroline and Noah.